 Books on Wheels is a free outreach service to our community’s most isolated residents.
 Every Books on Wheels visit is a chance for participants to have access to library books and socialize with library volunteers and/or staff.

 If you or a loved one cannot physically visit the Library, sign up for Homebound Delivery.
 This new service will deliver materials to your door.

 This service is available at select senior housing facilities within Arlington city limits.
 Volunteers or library staff deliver library materials to participants to borrow.
 Individuals have the choice to request items or have items selected for them.

 Current Participating Retirement Centers:

-Interested in being a volunteer for Books on Wheels?
+Interested in volunteering for our Books on Wheels program?

 Visit the Arlington Public Library’s volunteer page for more volunteer opportunities or to get started.

 Services available to you as an Arlington Public Library patron with low vision includes a variety of materials and assistive equipment which can be used within the library or checked out.
 Recognizing that low vision needs vary from patron to patron, Arlington Public Library staff are available to meet with patrons who have questions about library and community services for residents with low vision.
 Please contact us at (817) 458-6900 or through our one-on-one appointment service.
 Click this link to find about more Accessibility Service.